tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2022-09-17-kpw-godzina-zero-2022.md

 #### Build-up

 * The KPW Championship belt was vacated in 2021 when current champion [Robert Star](@/w/robert-star.md) left KPW to join PTW.
 Arenas 18 and 19 held matches between four wrestlers selected by Chairman Krystian Malinowski.
 The final 2 would face each other on this event.
-* In a [facebook post](https://www.facebook.com/events/393729466203534/?post_id=412536367656177), KPW announced that Wild Boar, one half of current KPW Tag Team Champions, is unable to attend due to injury.
+* In a [Facebook post](https://www.facebook.com/events/393729466203534/?post_id=412536367656177), KPW announced that Wild Boar, one half of current KPW Tag Team Champions, is unable to attend due to injury.
 As a result, the championship was officially vacated, and his replacement was to be revealed soon.

 {% card() %}
 - - '[Darius](@/w/darius.md)'